swcarpentry/git-novice/11-licensing.md

 > Can you do this unilaterally,
 > or do you need permission from someone in your institution?
 > If so, who?

+> ## What licenses have I already accepted? {.challenge}
+>
+> Many of the software tools we use on a daily basis (including in this workshop) are
+> released as open-source software.
+Pick a project on GitHub from the list below, or
+> one of your own choosing.
+Find its license (usually in a file called `LICENSE` or
+> `COPYING`) and talk about how it restricts your use of the software.
+Is it one of
+> the licenses discussed in this session?
+How is it different?
+> - [Git](https://github.com/git/git), the source-code management tool
+> - [CPython](https://github.com/python/cpython), the standard implementation of the Python language
+> - [Jupyter](https://github.com/jupyter), the project behind the web-based Python notebooks we'll be using
+> - [EtherPad](https://github.com/ether/etherpad-lite), a real-time collaborative editor